RileyManda/html5-portfolio-website/README.md

       This feature will comprise of a contact information.

 - [ ] **[RWD]**
-      The wite will be updated to utilize media queries for responsivenes to create a Desktop version.
+      The site will be updated(Desktop Version) to utilize media queries for responsivenes to create a Desktop version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>